Indian Airlines Flight 491

-Indian Airlines Flight 491 (IC491/IAC491) was a scheduled domestic passenger flight from Aurangabad to Bombay, operated by India's national airline Indian Airlines.
-On 26 April 1993, the aircraft operating the flight, a Boeing 737-2A8 with a registration of VT-ECQ crashed shortly after take-off following the aircraft's impact with a lorry and a high tension power line.
+Indian Airlines Flight 491 was a scheduled domestic passenger flight from Aurangabad to Mumbai, operated by India's Flag carrier Indian Airlines.
+On 26 April 1993, the aircraft operating the flight, a Boeing 737-200 with a registration of VT-ECQ crashed shortly after take-off following the aircraft's impact with a Truck and a high tension power line.
 The crash killed 55 people and injured 63 others.

-A formal investigation was launched by India's Ministry of Civil Aviation.
+A formal investigation was launched by Ministry of Civil Aviation (India).
 The final report concluded that the crash was caused by the captain's false perception on take-off technique which ultimately led to the aircraft's impact with a lorry at the end of the runway.
 Subsequently, the report also blamed authorities for not regulating public vehicles near the airport's vicinity.

 Aircraft

 The aircraft was an 18-year-old Boeing 737-2A8, manufactured with a serial manufacturer number of 20961.
 The aircraft was delivered to Indian Airlines in 1974 and was registered as VT-ECQ.
 It was configured with a sitting capacity of 126 passengers.
 The aircraft had accumulated a total of 43,887 flight hours and a total flight cycle of more than 50,000 cycles.
 It was equipped with 2 Pratt & Whitney Canada JT8D-9A with a total engine cycle of 34,238 cycles.